directus/directus/src/components/v-button/v-button.readme.md

 ## Colors

-You can set the color, background color, hover color, and background hover color with the `--v-button-color`, `--v-button-background-color`, `--v-button-hover-color`, and `--v-button-hover-background-color` css variables respectively:
+You can set the color, background color, hover color, and background hover color with the `--v-button-color`, `--v-button-background-color`, `--v-button-color-hover`, and `--v-button-background-color-hover` css variables respectively:

 ```html
 <v-button>Click me</v-button>